ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Statement) in the Append-only Log.
 Conversely, the Transparency Service MAY re-issue Receipts for the Append-only Log content, for instance after a transient fault during Signed Statement registration.

+### Support for Multiple Artifacts

+Issuers may produce Signed Statements about different Artifacts under the same Identity.
+Issuers and Verifiers must be able to recognize the Artifact to which the statements pertain by looking at the Signed Statement.
+The `iss` and `sub` claims, within the CWT_Claims protected header, are used to identify the Artifact the statement pertains to.

+See Subject under {{terminology}} Terminology.

+Issuers MAY use different signing keys (identified by `kid` in the resolved key manifest) for different Artifacts, or sign all Signed Statements under the same key.

+### Support for Multiple Statements

+An Issuer can make multiple Statements about the same Artifact.
+For example, an Issuer can make amended Statements about the same Artifact as their view changes over time.

+Multiple Issuers can make different, even conflicting Statements, about the same Artifact.
+Verifiers can choose which Issuers they trust.

+Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.

+### Initialization {#ts-initialization}

+The Append-only Log is empty when the Transparency Service is initialized.
+The first entry that is added to the Append-only Log MUST be a Signed Statement including key material.
+The second set of entries are Signed Statements for additional domain-specific Registration Policy.
+The third set of entries are Signed Statements for Artifacts.
+From here on a Transparency Service is capable to check Signed Statements on registration via policy (that is at minimum key material and typically other Registration Policy) and is therefore in a reliable state to register Signed Statements about Artifacts or new Registration Policy.

+## Transparency Service

+The most important function of a Transparency Service is to maintain Registration Policies for the Append-only Log.
+The Append-only Log is the verifiable data structure which registers Signed Statements and supports the production of Receipts.

+All Transparency Services MUST expose APIs for the registration of Signed Statements and issuance of Receipts.

+Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.
+TODO: Remove this ^.
+It is a layer violation, and it mixes the concept of feed, into the function of the Transparency Service.

+Typically a Transparency Services has a single issuer identity which is present in the `iss` claim of Receipts for that service.

+Multitenant support can be enabled through the use of identifiers in the `iss` claim, for example, `ts.example` may have a distinct issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.

+### Registration Policies

+Registration Policies refer to the checks that are performed before a Signed Statement is registered to an Append-only Log, and a corresponding Receipt becomes available.

+As a minimum, a Transparency Service MUST authenticate the Issuer of Signed Statements, which requires a trust anchor in the form of an already registered Signed Statement including key material (see {{ts-initialization}}).
+As defined in {{RFC6024}}, "A trust anchor represents an authoritative entity via a public key and associated data.
+The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
+Typical representations of a trust anchor include certificates or raw public keys.

+The `x5t` and `kid` Claims in the protected header of Signed Statements can be used as hints for discovering trust anchors.
+Before a Registration Policy is used to decide if a Signed Statement is registered, the policy MUST be registered.
+Before a Signed Statement is registered, the trust anchor used to verify it MUST be registered (e.g., via a registered Registration Policy)..
+In order to register a trust anchor, the trust anchor MUST be converted to a Signed Statement with a matching content type Claim.
+During initialization of a Transparency Service, the first Signed Statements registered will be for a trust anchor that is not validated by any Registration Policy.

+Transparency Services MUST specify their supported signature algorithms in their Registration Policies.

+This specification leaves implementation and encoding of Registration Policy to the operator of the Transparency Service.

+### Append-only Log

+The security properties of the Append-only Log are determined by the choice of the verifiable data structure used to produce Receipts.

+In addition to Receipts, some verifiable data structures might support additional proof types, such as proofs of consistency, or proofs of non inclusion.

+Specific verifiable data structures, such those describes in {{-CT}} and {{-COMETRE}} are out of scope for this document.

+### Adjacent Services

+Transparency Services can be deployed along side other database or object storage technologies.
+For example, a Transparency Service that is supporting a software package management system, might be referenced from the APIs exposed for package management.
+Providing an ability to request a fresh receipt for a given software package, or to request a list of signed statements and artifacts associated with a software package.

+## Structure of Transparent Statements

+The client (which is not necessarily the issuer) that registers a Signed Statement and receives a Receipt can produce a Transparent Statment by adding the Receipt to the Unprotected header of the Signed Statement.

 ## Receipts & Transparent Statements  {#Receipt}